 Types of Parasomnias

-Parasomnias are typically “dissociative sleep states…partial arousals”.
+Parasomnias are typically based on dissociative states of sleep the occurrence of partial arousals throughout the night.
 NREM, or non-rapid eye movement, parasomnias happen in SWS (slow wave sleep).
 The autonomic nervous system, cognitive, and motor processes are activated in these parasomnias.
-Night terrors, sleepwalking (somnambulism), sleep talking, and confusional arousal (i.e., thrashing, crying, moaning) fall into this category.
-Sleep terrors are very disruptive and can lead to bodily and property damage.
-They can be caused by childhood development, sleep deprivation, alcohol, stress, depression, or illness.
+Night terrors, sleepwalking (somnambulism), sleep talking, and confusional arousal, which includes such symptoms as thrashing, crying, and moaning, fall into this category.
+Sleep terrors are very disruptive and can lead to both bodily and property damage.
+They can be caused by complications in childhood development, sleep deprivation, alcohol, stress, depression, or illness.
 Other disorders in the NREM category of parasomnias include sleep eating and sex, teeth grinding (bruxism), bedwetting (enuresis), and restless legs syndrome.
 Bruxism can fracture the teeth can cause temporomandibular joint disorder (TMJD).

 General medications prescribed to treat parasomnias include benzodiazepines, anticonvulsants, antiparkinsonian medications, dopamine agonists, and opioid analgesics.5 Dealing with any underlying stress or mental illness can also benefit those suffering from parasomnias.
 Some may find relief with anti-depressants.
 Hypnotherapy and relaxation techniques can be beneficial.
 Smoking and caffeine should be avoided.
 Scary movies can cause nightmares.
 Heavy drapes and room alarms can be useful for those who sleepwalk.
 A bedtime routine with herbal tea and warm milk can help with night terrors.6 Scheduled waking may also be useful in some patients.7 There are many other options for relaxation and sleeping, including melatonin, lavender, St. John’s Wort, and chamomile.
 Some patients may respond to meditation, yoga, acupuncture, aromatherapy, acupressure, massage, or chiropractic.8